-In November 2021, we purchased 3,846 thousand shares of common stock in BioCryst Pharmaceuticals, Inc. ("BioCryst"), calculated based on the volume-weighted average price of BioCryst common stock over a period preceding the closing of the transaction.
-As part of the transaction, we are restricted from selling the common stock for six months following the close of the transaction.
-The fair value of the BioCryst common stock as of March 31, 2022 and December 31, 2021 was based on the closing stock price and adjusted for the transfer restriction, which was determined by calculating the value of a put option over the common stock to match the duration of the transfer restriction.
-This methodology incorporates Level 3 inputs, including the estimated volatility of the BioCryst common stock, which requires the use of significant judgement.
-Our estimated volatility could be reasonably different than the actual volatility for the common stock which would mean that the estimated fair value for the common stock could be significantly higher or lower than the fair value determined by management at any particular date.
+In November 2021, we purchased 3,846 thousand shares of common stock of BioCryst Pharmaceuticals, Inc. ("BioCryst"), calculated based on the volume-weighted average price of BioCryst's common stock over a period preceding the closing of the transaction.
+As part of the transaction, we were restricted from selling the BioCryst common stock for six months following the close of the transaction.
+We determined the fair value of the BioCryst common stock as of December 31, 2021 based on the closing stock price and adjusted for the transfer restriction, which was determined by calculating the value of a put option over the BioCryst common stock to match the duration of the transfer restriction.
+This methodology incorporated Level 3 inputs, including the estimated volatility of the BioCryst common stock, which required the use of significant judgement.
+Our estimated volatility could be reasonably different than the actual volatility of BioCryst's common stock, which would mean that the estimated fair value for the BioCryst common stock could be significantly higher or lower than the fair value determined by management at any particular date.
+During the three months ended June 30, 2022, the transfer restriction expired and the BioCryst common stock was transferred from a Level 3 to a Level 1 asset.